Last Updated: May 20, 2021

 The use of a platform for finding work is optional.
-A lot of freelancers or gig workers are hired by word of mouth.
+For example, many freelancers or gig workers find work through word of mouth.
 Or they promote their services in a different way.

 Gig Worker Examples

-While a lot of people can get a ‘gig’, here are some examples that will give you a better idea of how this type of nontraditional employment works.
+While many people can get a ‘gig,’ here are some examples that will give you a better idea of how this type of nontraditional employment works.

 - Graphic designer